-The Diamond Jubilee Woods were planted in 2014 to celebrate the Queen’s Diamond Jubilee.
+The Diamond Jubilee Woods were planted in 2014 in conjunction with the Woodland Trust to celebrate the Queen’s Diamond Jubilee.
 This project exemplifies the ambitions we have for the Park, to create new habitats of British native woodland for future generations to enjoy.

 We have planted thousands of native tree species; including Silver Birch, Hornbeam, Beech, Holly, Box and Hawthorn.